swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 **Note**: The `orgAffiliation` is a [scoped attribute](#scoped-attributes) meaning that producing and consuming such an attribute MUST follow the rules given in sections 2.1.3.1 and 6.2.1 of \[[EidDeployProf](#eiddeployprof)\].

+<a name="the-previouspersonalidentitynumber-attribute"></a>
+#### 3.2.6.
+The previousPersonalIdentityNumber Attribute

+The `personalIdentityNumber` attribute can contain a Swedish personal identity number (personnummer), \[[SKV704](#skv704)\], or a Swedish coordination number (samordningsnummer), \[[SKV707](#skv707)\].
+All individuals born in Sweden or moving to Sweden with the intention of staying one year or longer is assigned a personal identity number and registered in the population register.
+A coordination number may be assigned to a person that is not registered, but has the need to communicate with various government authorities, healthcare institutions, higher education and banks.

+In some cases a person may hold a coordination number during a period before he or she is assigned a personal identity number.
+A typical use case is a person that seeks asylum and later is given a residence permit.
+In this case the person first may hold a coordination number and if a residence permit is given a personal identity number will be assigned.

+For a service provider this may lead to problems since the primary identifier for a person has changed.
+A login with the newly assigned identifier will not match the user account previously used by this individual.

+This profile defines the `previousPersonalIdentityNumber` attribute to enable matching a previously held identity number to a newly assigned identity number.
+The `previousPersonalIdentityNumber` attribute is typically released together with the "new"
+`personalIdentityNumber` attribute in order to facilitate account matching at a service provider.

+This attribute is not part of any attribute sets defined in the profile.
+Attribute consumers wishing to receive the attribute should declare the these requirement in their metadata entries (using a `<md:RequestedAttribute>` element).

 <a name="attributes-for-the-eidas-framework"></a>
 ### 3.3.
 Attributes for the eIDAS Framework